Passeriformes / Muscicapidae / Enicurus

 Distribution & Habitat

-Range extends through the Himalayas and the hills of Northeast India, Bangladesh, Myanmar, and southern China including Yunnan.
-Breeds at 1200–3600m elevation and descends to about 600m in winter.
-Inhabits subtropical or tropical moist montane forests near water.
+Found in the Himalayas and hills of Northeast India, Bangladesh, Myanmar, and southern China including Yunnan.
+Breeds mostly at 1200–3600 m and descends to about 600 m in winter.
+Habitat includes subtropical or tropical moist montane forests, boulder-strewn torrents, forest streams, and roadside canals.

 Behavior & Ecology